mammasmias/ARTn-Plugin/README.md

 **The values gives by the user through the input file should be in engine units**

-- `lrelax`: Values `.true./.false`, default is `false.`.
-  Flag if we want to relax to adjacent minima from the saddle point.

 - `lpush_final`: Values `.true./.false.`, default is `.true.`.
   Flag to push to adjacent minimum along eigenvector.
 Flag to push to the second minimum.

 - `lrestart`: Values `.true./.false.`, default is `.false.`.
-  Flag for restarting a ARTn calculation.
+  Flag for restarting a ARTn calculation.  initialize the ARTn parameters and configuration from the file `artn.restart`.

 - `lmove_nextmin`: Value .true./.false., default is .false.

   Flag to leave ARTn with the new minimum found.

 - `ninit`: Value integer, by default is `3`.
 Number of initial pushes before lanczos start.